Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-2. Send test data to the data stream.
+2. Send test data to this stream.
 Use data from the vehicle sensors in JSON format as a message:

 {